lucapette/website/content/writing/the-appeal-of-static-typing.md

 end
 ```

-my brain was exploding.
-I couldn't understand how any of it worked.
-It looked so
+my Java brain exploded.
+I couldn't understand how any of it worked, I _had_ to
-clean, so simple compared to hibernate.
+understand how this worked.

 ## Focus on "actual" tests